toystar4u/pointer/latest/rpi/README.md

 ## 4️⃣ Release Log
+2024-06-17 :
+		* add the dedicated port for receiving RTCM1019 messages

 - 2024-06-04 :
   * fix bug that the undulation(geoid separation) is not considered in the height in BESTPOS and GPGGA
   * the universal receiver mode is tested on NoVatel